SirAnatoly/Backend-MyShop/README.md

-# This is my project: online shop with admin board.
-And he based on Java EE technology
+# This is my project: online shop with admin board.On Java EE technology

 <a href="https://youtu.be/7zCUDVQZyO8">VIDEO DEMO:</a>